Ms. Bianca

 With a background in outdoor education and a degree in Elementary Education, Kyle is excited to be joining HVFS!

 His passion for teaching started in college, where he spent 6 months teaching outdoor education to students whose ages ranged from second grade up to adults.
-Along the way, Kyle gained experience as an outdoor teacher, where he taught math to Kindergarten through Fourth grade.
+Along the way, Kyle gained experience as an outdoor teacher at Charlottesville accredited elementary nature school, where he taught math to Kindergarten through Fourth grade.
 He has also taught in traditional classroom settings ranging from Second through Fifth grades.
 These experiences provided valuable insights to creating exciting and dynamic lessons.
 He is excited to share this knowledge with the HVFS community.

 When he is not teaching, you’ll find Kyle Rock Climbing in the Blue Ridge Mountains, playing Dungeons and Dragons or going out for a run!